 Amaro or amari is a family of Italian herbal liqueurs that taste bitter (amaro means bitter in Italian).
 Popular types of amari include: Averna, Nonino, Montenegro, Cynar, Fernet Branca, Campari, and Aperol.
 Go to 12 Amaro Cocktails to Try.

 Cappelletti is an Italian red bitter with a sweet flavor, like an easier-to-drink version of Campari.
 See Quick Guide to Cappelletti.

 Chambord is a black raspberry liqueur made in France.
 Despite the historic looking bottle, the brand started in the 1980’s.
 See Quick Guide to Chambord.

-Crème liqueurs are a liqueur that has so much sugar added that it takes on a syrupy consistency.
+Crème liqueurs are liqueurs that have so much sugar added that they take on a syrupy consistency.
 Types include Crème de Cacao (chocolate), Crème de Cassis (black currant), Crème de Menthe (mint), Crème de Mûre (blackberry), and Crème de Noyaux (almond).

 Coffee Liqueur (Kahlua, Tia Maria)

 Kahlua is a popular coffee liqueur made in Veracruz, Mexico with rum, sugar, vanilla bean, and coffee.
 The brand name has become synonymous with the product.
 Other top coffee liqueur brands include Tia Maria and Sheridan’s.
 See Quick Guide to Kahlua, Quick Guide to Tia Maria, and Top Kahlua Drinks.